 Sure, it’s a bit depressing and a lot cliched, but that doesn't mean it's not true.
 Try not to wander around alone roaming the city streets and lurking around in alleys after dark.
 If there is less visibility, less lighting and less people around, then you have less reliance on the community to deter any crime or potentially help you if something happens.

 This doesn't mean you have to immediately have to go home at sunset, it just means to be more mindful of where you're at, who you're with, and of course, to know your way back home or have a plan to get there safely.
 Whatever you do, don't straggle around, by yourself, in the dark, illuminated by the brightly glowing map on your very expensive smartphone.
 Because then you are just a walking billboard.

 Keep in mind that if you do feel threatened or under attack, remember to always yell 'fire'.
 Never yell 'help' or 'rape', because no one will come.
 But screaming fire will alarm people that they might also in danger.
 What's worse, if there is a crowd, then noone is likely to help you.
 Then you have to try to make eye contact with and single out at least one person to directly ask for help.

 And yes, this is the same humanity that you cannot trust to save you.
 I don't have much faith in them and neither should you.
 Ultimately, you're responsible for your own safely.
 That's why you have to watch your back.
 And be extra vigilant at nighttime.

 7. get travel insurance

-In case everything gets stolen, in case you need to go to the hospital, if you need any medical help or attention at all, get travel insurance.
-It's unlikely your regular health insurance will cover or reimburse expenses abroad.
-Aways better to be safe then sorry.
+In case everything gets stolen, in case you need to go to the hospital, if you need any medical attention, get travel insurance or make sure that your regular health insurance will cover or reimburse expenses abroad.
+Better to be safe then sorry.

 8. know how to phone a friend